openware/kaigara/README.md

 The AES encryptor type is implemented with GCM, that currently is not supported by `openssl` CLI tool.

-If you need to debug or just encrypt/decrypt secrets in the same way as Kaigare does it, than try to use something like [this](https://github.com/jforissier/aesgcm).
+If you need to debug or just encrypt/decrypt secrets in the same way as Kaigare does it, you can use something like [this](https://github.com/jforissier/aesgcm).

 ### Using kai CLI